ociu/sphinx-traceability-extension/README.rst

 with at the top level, the top level documentation items.
 These are the ones matching their ID to the *top* regular expression, and not having any relation of *top_relation_filter* kind to a documentation item matching the same *top* regular expression against its ID.

+The *status* can be replaced by any configured attribute, and *Appr* can be replaced by any python regular expression.
+Only documentation items where the *status* attribute matches the given regular expression end up in the tree.

 Going deeper down this nested bullet list, the items relationships are checked: if there is a *type* relationship (*type* is a space seperated list of relationships) it gets added as a one-level-deeper item in